crisnagandang/todo-react-native/README.md

 Flow:
 1. Hold the task for 2 seconds.
 2. Edit mode will be triggered.
-3. Check/tick the task you want to delete.
+3. Check/tick the tasks you want to delete.
 4. Click the delete button.

 ### Completing the task